emvismonash/narravis/README.md

 Customized for Narrative Visualisation Project
 ----

-This repository contains a customized version of draw.io.
+This repository contains a customized version of draw.io and a narrativeabduction plugin.

 **Currently under development**.